AlexeyKhfzv/KAADivisors/README.md

 # KaaDivisors
-Simple CLI program for finding divisors of huge numbers.
+Simple CLI program for finding divisors of huge numbers

 Very FAST.
 Written in Rust.